jonathan-yeung/jonathan-yeung/README.md

 &nbsp;

 ### Quant/Algo Trading on Bitcoin - Analysis and Backtesting
-In this project, I found insights about the Bitcoin market and backtest strategies to see whether they are effective.
+In this project, I found insights about the Bitcoin market and backtested strategies to see whether they are effective.
 Some main types of strategies were tested:
 - Mean Reversion
 - Trend Following